beforeprod-com/preview-deployment-action-tmp/.github/README.md

-# Werft Deployment GitHub Action
+# Beforeprod.com Deployment GitHub Action

 This GitHub Action enables automated deployment of applications to beforeprod.com, a platform for preview deployments.
 It provides a streamlined way to deploy applications as part of your CI/CD pipeline.